ashleyzhou972/ashleyzhou972.github.io/cv.md

  - **2014- 2015** Effects of Beta Blockers on hospital admission rates and cost
     - Analyzed the use of beta blockers in the health records of the New York City MetroPlus insurance population.

-    - Applied a zero-inflated Poisson regression model for the effects of co-morbidities, socioeconomic factors on hospital admission rates.
+    - Applied a zero-inflated Poisson regression model for the effects of co-morbidities, socioeconomic factors on hospital admission rates using SAS

 ### Grader, Columbia University
   - **2014** STAT W1111, Introduction to Statistics